 Safety PLC / Logic Solver Suppliers List (2021)

-Like everything in life, there are sometimes trade-offs when you narrow down the search for a new safety PLC.
+Like everything in life, there are trade-offs when you narrow down the search for a new safety PLC.

-Some suppliers have a more significant presence than others in specific regions of the world.
+Some suppliers have a more significant presence than others in certain regions of the world.
 Some rely on 3rd party system integrators to implement their software, whereas others will want to provide more of a "turn-key" package.

 Many companies have legacy products that they will push to the background whilst pointing you at the "latest new thing".